programminghistorian/jekyll/en/lessons/logistic-regression.md

 difficulty: 3
 activity: analyzing
 topics: [python]
-abstract: This lesson is the second of two that focus on an indispensable set of data analysis methods, logistic and linear regression.
+abstract: This lesson is the second in a two-part lesson focusing on an indispensable set of data analysis methods, logistic and linear regression.
 It provides an overview of logistic regression and walks through running both algorithms in Python (using scikit-learn).
 The lesson also discusses interpreting the results of a regression model and some common pitfalls to avoid.
 mathjax: true
 avatar_alt: a printing press and folding machine
 doi: 10.46430/phen0100